 By my teen years, my sleep became ever-more-erratic.
 It reached the point where I ended up staying up the whole night about twice a week.
 One of those nights was–you guessed it-Sunday night.
 The other might be Wednesday or Thursday.
 Once I had stayed up all night on Sunday night and made it through Monday at school, this sort of reset my clock for a couple days, at least until it got off track enough again to warrant another sleepless night.

 I remember being frustrated and telling my mom, when I was about 15-16, “the world doesn’t work the way I do.
 I don’t fit.
 My day/night rhythm is probably about 30 hours, not 24.
-This world that insists on 24 hours doesn’t work for me.”
+This world that insists on 24 hours is for the birds.
+It doesn’t work for me.”

 The 30-hour rhythm broke down like this: 20 hours up, followed by 10 hours down.
 I knew exactly what I would have preferred, and that was it.